Daulat Beg Oldi: Advanced Landing Ground

 it had to be closed down suddenly when an earthquake caused loosening of the surface soil, making the area unsuitable for fixed-wing aircraft.
 Work was undertaken to make the airfield operational again, and was marked on 31 May 2008, when an Indian Air Force An-32 landed.

 The Indian Air Force first landed transports here between 1962 and 1965 and then after a gap for 43 years, the IAF started landing at DBO in 2008.
-In a significant demonstration of its capabilities, the Indian Air Force landed a C-130J Super Hercules transport aircraft in Daulat Beg Oldie on 20 August 2013, thirty kilometers from where the 2013 Daulat Beg Oldi Incident took place in April 2013.
+In a significant demonstration of its capabilities, the Indian Air Force landed a C-130J Super Hercules transport aircraft in Daulat Beg Oldi on 20 August 2013, thirty kilometers from where the 2013 Daulat Beg Oldi Incident took place in April 2013.
 This landing could qualify as a world record for a medium-lift aircraft landing at this altitude.

 DS-DBO Road

 In 2001, the Indian government decided to construct a motorable road from Leh to Daulat Beg Oldi.
 The road was completed in 2019.
 The 255-km is Darbuk-Shyok-DBO Road (DS-DBO Road) runs at elevations between 4,000 and 5,000 metres (13,000–16,000 ft).
 It follows the old winter caravan route via the Shyok River valley going via Murgo, Burtsa Nala and Depsang Plains.
 The travel time is said to be six hours.